jsiegenthaler/homebridge-eosstb/README.md

 To access the **Apple TV Remote**, open your **Control Center** by swiping down from the top (newer iPhones and iPads) or up from the bottom of the screen (older iPhones).
 If you do not see the remote-control icon, you will need to activate it in **Settings > Control Centre** and ensure that the **Apple TV Remote** is in the list of **INCLUDED CONTROLS**.
 Make sure you select the correct device from the drop-down list at the top of the Apple TV Remote:

 From v1.1.12, the EOSSTB supports single tap, double tap and triple tap on the remote control keys.
 Each tap (single, double or triple) can be assigned to a key or a key macro of your choice.
-Up to 5 key macros 8sequences of key strokes) are possible.
+Up to 5 key macros (sequences of key strokes) are possible.

 The following keys are supported by in the **Apple TV Remote** in the Control Center: